coracle-social/coracle/README.md

 # What is this?

-Coracle is a web client for the Nostr protocol.
-While Nostr is useful for many things, Coracle focuses on providing a high-quality social media experience.
+Coracle is a web client for the Nostr protocol focused on pushing the boundaries of what's unique about nostr, including relay selection and management, web-of-trust based moderation and content recommendations, and privacy protection.
 Check it out at [coracle.social](https://coracle.social).

 [Dufflepud](https://github.com/coracle-social/dufflepud) is a companion server which you can self-host.
 It helps Coracle with things like link previews and image uploads.